-Brain metastases we’ll avoid head massage
+Brain metastases, we’ll avoid head massage

 What is the consultation process for oncology massage?

 When you book in for your oncology massage we’ll send you an email which contains a link to a consultation form.
 You need to complete this before you come along to your appointment.
-Charlton, your oncology massage therapist will then discuss this with you before your session starts so that he can ascertain any ways in which he needs to adapt the massage for your specific needs.
+Charlton, your oncology massage therapist will then discuss this with you before your session starts so he can find out any ways in which he needs to adapt the massage for your specific needs.

 cancer treatment history, how long and treatment types

 blood clots or blood clot risk